Uplifting trance

 Uplifting trance (often synonymous with epic trance, energetic trance, anthem trance, emotional trance, or euphoric trance) is a broad subgenre of trance music.
 The name, which emerged in the wake of progressive trance in 1996, is derived from the feeling which listeners claim to get (often described as a "rush").
-The genre, which originated in Germany, is massively popular in the trance scene, and is one of the dominant forms of dance music worldwide.
-Historically it is related to the emergence of psychedelic trance and the two styles influenced each other.
+The genre is popular in the trance scene.
 Classical music strongly influenced the development of uplifting trance both in the 1990s and in the 2000s, with film music also considered influential.

 Characteristics

 In general, uplifting trance is a style much happier in tone than other trance genres (such as Goa).
 Instead of the darker tone of Goa, uplifting trance uses similar chord progressions as progressive trance, but tracks' chord progressions usually rest on a major chord, and the balance between major and minor chords in a progression will determine how "happy" or "sad" the progression sounds.

 The genre features longer major chord progressions in all elements (lead synth, bass, and treble).
 It also contains extended breakdowns and relegation of arpeggiation (the melodic part of the song, usually consisting of "Saw Synths/Square Lead" type sounds) to the background while bringing wash effects to the fore (the harmonic element of the music, or "background fill", usually consisting of synth choir/voice/string chord progressions).

-As a rule of thumb, trance beats in the range of 128–140 BPM.
+As a rule of thumb, trance beats are in the range of 135–140 BPM.
 Uplifting trance very commonly employs side-chain compression, a modern production technique.
 It is commonly referred to as "ducking the kick", where the background strings/synths have their volume automated, creating a pulsing effect on the off-beat.

-Etymology

-The term has been used to describe what most other people call "epic trance" in the UK's trance scene, to describe some non UK-based commercial trance acts, like Brooklyn Bounce or Darude, which has created some confusion in terminology and classification.
-Many UK fans call those acts "uplifting house".
-The term is also used on the psychedelic trance/Goa trance scene, although these styles are not really meant to sound uplifting (there is the possibility some people may be thinking of the term "uplifting" in this case to mean "euphoric").